-Bad Health in a Good Retreat: Life and Death in the “Worst” neighborhood of São Paulo, Brazil
+Bad Health in a Good Retreat: Working-Class Immigrants, the State, and the Built Environment in São Paulo, 1860-2020

-“Bad Health in a Good Retreat” is funded by the University of São Paulo’s Institute for Advanced Study, the São Paulo State Research Foundation (FAPESP), the Emory University Research Council, and the Emory College of Arts and Sciences Interdisciplinary Faculty Fellowship.
+“Bad Health in a Good Retreat” has been funded by a Fulbright Senior Research Fellowship, the University of São Paulo’s Institute for Advanced Study, the São Paulo State Research Foundation (FAPESP), the Emory University Research Council, and the Emory College of Arts and Sciences Interdisciplinary Faculty Fellowship.

 Lesser Research Collective members Dr. Emily Pingel, Alexandra Llovet, Dr. Fernando Cosentino, and I recently published “Committing to Continuity: Primary Care Practices During COVID-19 in an Urban Brazilian Neighborhood” in Health Education & Behavior (a legally shareable, accepted version is here).
 Another article related to the project, that I co-authored with Dr. Uriel Kitron, is entitled “The Social Geography of Zika in Brazil” [in English in the NACLA Report on the Americas and in Portuguese in Estudos Avançados].

 You must be logged in to post a comment.